the-advoid/ad-void/README.md

 <br>

 >
-> ✨ If you subscribe to this filter list, you do not need any of the other filter lists below.
+> ✨ If you subscribe to this filter list, you do not need any of the other filter lists below it.
 >

 <br>